"I Use ChatGPT to Humanize My Words": Affordances and Risks of ChatGPT to Autistic Users: METHODS

 \section{METHODS}

 \textbf{Data Collection.} Understanding users' experiences with digital technologies through social media data (e.g., Reddit) is a well-established method in HCI (e.g., \cite{Ma2021, zhang2025dark, chen2025democratic}).
 Using Brandwatch\footnote{BrandWatch: \url{https://www.brandwatch.com}}, we fetched posts from Reddit, X, and Tumblr between January 1, 2023, and September 30, 2025.
-We selected these platforms to maximize textual narrative depth compared to visual-first platforms like Instagram or YouTube, while this specific timeframe captures the rapid societal adoption following ChatGPT's public release in late 2022 \cite{Marr2023}.
-Our search strategy focused on ``ChatGPT,'' chosen as the market leader to capture the most prevalent user experiences, though we acknowledge the growing ecosystem of other LLM chatbots, and further combined with autism-related keywords (e.g., ``autism spectrum disorder,'' ``autistic,'' ``Asperger'') derived from the \textit{Diagnostic and Statistical Manual of Mental Disorders}, Fifth Edition (DSM-5) \cite{diagnostic2013statistical} and the validated Self-reported Mental Health Diagnoses (SMHD) dataset \cite{cohan2018smhd}.
-This targeted retrieval yielded a final dataset of 3,984 unique posts.
-Our university approved the study under the IRB exempt for secondary, anonymous online content.
+We selected these platforms to maximize textual narrative depth compared to visual-first platforms like Instagram or YouTube, while this timeframe captures the rapid adoption following ChatGPT's public release in late 2022 \cite{Marr2023}.
+Our search strategy required the simultaneous presence of the terms: ``ChatGPT'' AND an autism-related term (``autism'' OR ``autistic'' OR ``ASD'' OR ``Asperger's'').
+We derived these keywords from the \textit{Diagnostic and Statistical Manual of Mental Disorders}, Fifth Edition (DSM-5) \cite{diagnostic2013statistical} and the validated Self-reported Mental Health Diagnoses (SMHD) dataset \cite{cohan2018smhd}.
+This initial Boolean retrieval yielded 6,013 unique posts for both GPT and autism.
+Our university approved the study under the IRB exempt for secondary online content.

-\textbf{Data Processing.} To ensure precision, we employed an LLM-assisted pipeline using GPT-4o-mini \cite{ChatGPT41mini} to verify that posts explicitly discussed ChatGPT interactions in the context of autism.
-We implemented Chain-of-Thought (CoT) reasoning \cite{Wei2023} to filter out unrelated noise.
-Two researchers independently coded a random sample of 162 posts to validate this pipeline, achieving strict consensus and high inter-rater reliability ($\alpha=1.00$ for ChatGPT relevance; $\alpha=0.91$ for autism relevance).
-The resulting 3,984 posts served as the corpus for our inductive thematic analysis.
+\textbf{Data Processing.} We employed an LLM-assisted pipeline using GPT-4o-mini \cite{ChatGPT41mini} to verify that posts explicitly discussed ChatGPT interactions in the context of autism.
+We implemented Chain-of-Thought (CoT) reasoning \cite{Wei2023} to filter out unrelated noise (e.g., AI news articles, third-party hypotheticals).
+Importantly, to ensure the dataset reflected first-person experiences, the CoT prompt instructed the model to retain only self-identified data.
+We acknowledge the methodological tension in using an LLM to filter a dataset about LLM usage.
+To mitigate potential algorithmic biases or self-preferential filtering from GPT-4o-mini, two researchers independently coded a random sample of 162 posts to validate this pipeline.
+Addressing the simultaneous presence of both topics (i.e., an AND condition for relevance), we achieved consensus and high inter-rater reliability ($\alpha=1.00$ for ChatGPT; $\alpha=0.91$ for autism relevance).
+This process removed 2,029 noisy posts, resulting in a relevant corpus of 3,984 posts that discussed both ChatGPT and autism for our inductive thematic analysis.